rotki/docs/usage-guides/settings/blockchain.md

 Request the creation of such a cache by going to the Oracle cache section, selecting the oracle, the from asset of the pair, the to asset of the pair, and then pressing "Cache pair prices".

 Manage existing historical price cache entries, inspect start and end dates, and delete caches if needed.

+### Oracle Penalty Settings

+Configure penalty behavior for misbehaving price oracles at runtime.

+#### Oracle Penalty Duration

+The duration in seconds for which an oracle is penalized after exceeding the failure threshold.
+Default is 1800 seconds (30 minutes).

+#### Oracle Penalty Threshold Count

+The number of consecutive failures after which an oracle is penalized and temporarily skipped.
+Default is 5.

 ## RPC Node Setting